Mayuri-Chan/pyrofork/docs/source/topics/storage-engines.rst

 data whenever they are needed.

-To use this type of engine, simply pass any name of your choice to the ``name`` parameter of the :obj:`~pyrogram.Client` constructor, as usual:
+To use this type of engine, simply pass any name of your choice to the ``name`` parameter of the :obj:`~pyrofork.Client` constructor, as usual:

 .. code-block:: python

-    from pyrogram import Client
+    from pyrofork import Client

     async with Client("my_account") as app:
         print(await app.get_me())